-If you are a delivery driver using your own vehicle -- beware -- your personal policy will not likely cover your accident on the job.
-If you are in an accident with a delivery driver in Wisconsin or suffer a passenger injury as a result of a delivery driver, you may be entitled to compensation for injuries.
+If you are in a car accident with a delivery driver in Wisconsin or suffer a passenger injury as a result of a delivery driver, you may be entitled to compensation for injuries.

 Murphy & Prachthauser represents individuals involved in car accidents in Wisconsin.
 If you've been hit by a delivery driver, we can help you.

 How to File a Lawsuit If You Are Hit By A Delivery Driver

 If you were involved in a motor vehicle accident with a delivery driver, and the delivery driver was negligent, you have the right to sue for compensation.
 But it is important to understand that the delivery driver may have no insurance coverage.
 Why?
 If a delivery driver is using their own vehicle, their personal policy will not likely cover an accident.

 If their insurance policy does not cover them because they are driving their own vehicle, then you may have to rely on the business insurance policy for the driver’s employer, or even your own uninsured motorist coverage.
 If however, the delivery driver is driving a company vehicle or is covered on the company's insurance policy, you will have a higher likelihood of recovering damages because that type of insurance policy is designed to ensure coverage is available.